Rules and Policies

-The guidance counselor serves in a helping capacity promoting a cooperative effort among all persons involved in meeting individual student needs.
-Students having personal or any school related problems are encouraged to consult with the guidance counselor.
+The guidance counselor serves in a helping capacity promoting a cooperative effort among all persons involved in meeting individual learner needs.
+Learners having personal or any school related problems are encouraged to consult with the guidance counselor.

 GUM, CANDY AND BEVERAGES

 Since carpets and porous surfaces are subject to stain and are difficult to clean, food products including gum, candy and beverages are prohibited in halls, classrooms, labs or other instructional areas as designated by the staff.
-Students violating this policy will serve a minimum of one detention.
-In the event damage occurs, the student(s) will make restitution for the cleaning or damage to the area involved.
-Students may not bring “open containers” of drink into the school.
+Learners violating this policy will serve a minimum of one detention.
+In the event damage occurs, the learner(s) will make restitution for the cleaning or damage to the area involved.
+Learners may not bring “open containers” of drink into the school.

 HEALTH SERVICES AND ADMINISTRATION OF MEDICATION

-Students may go to the nurse’s office if they have a pass issued by a teacher.
-If a teacher is unavailable, students may go to the office.
+Learners may go to the nurse’s office if they have a pass issued by a teacher.
+If a teacher is unavailable, learners may go to the office.

 Health screenings are required at the middle school for height, weight, BMI, and vision.
-All students in sixth grade are required to have physical examinations.
-Seventh grade students are required to have scoliosis screenings and dental exams.
+All learners in sixth grade are required to have physical examinations.
+Seventh grade learners are required to have scoliosis screenings and dental exams.

-Pennsylvania State Law requires students to be immunized against diphtheria, tetanus, polio, mumps, measles, hepatitis, rubella, meningitis (7th grade) and varicella.
+Pennsylvania State Law requires learners to be immunized against diphtheria, tetanus, polio, mumps, measles, hepatitis, rubella, meningitis (7th grade) and varicella.
 Proper verification must be provided and recorded in the school medical records.

 ADMINISTRATION OF MEDICATION: